 After joining a bunch of gyms over the years and working with lots of personal trainers eventually, I came to this place where I am my own trainer.
 I know my body and I can identify where I want to get stronger or faster.
 I know which machines or exercises to do that will get me the results I am looking for.

 We learn how to self-coach in order to feel better about situations that make us feel upset, angry, jealous, lonely, worried, fearful, or frustrated.
-No matter what negative emotions you feel, you can get a ton of value from a coach, or you can learn how to coach yourself – or both!
-Coaching can transform how you feel about your life very quickly and help you see your life with a clarity of vision so that things become more effortless, more peaceful, and easy.
+There is a process that you can learn to troubleshoot and transform negativity in your life.
+No matter what negative emotions you feel, you can get a ton of value from learning how to coach yourself and learn the skill of how to transform those emotions by changing the thoughts that you think.
+Self- coaching is like tapping into the Jedi force, in that it gives you a source of control that you never imagined you had.
+Coaching can transform how you feel about your life very quickly and help you see your life with a clarity of vision so that your life becomes more effortless, more peaceful, and easy.

 how is that possible?